foldda/rda/README.md

 ## Universal Data Exchange

-Universal Data Exchange, or UDX, is a "flattened" data communication layer for independent programs to exchange data conveniently and cost-effectively.
+Here, we propose a "flattened" data communication layer called Universal Data Exchange, or UDX, for independent programs to exchange data conveniently and cost-effectively.
 By providing shared, generic data transport and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions, UDX simplifies cross-program data communications and eliminates "tight coupling" between the communicating programs.

 <div align='center'>
 <img src='img/Charian-data-transport.png' width='550'>
 </div>

-In a Post Office, using standardized packaging is a key for it to effectively provide the postal services.
+We observed using standardized packaging is a key for it to effectively provide the postal services in the Post Office.
 More specifically, the use of **plain boxes** allows for packing loose items of different sizes and shapes so it's easier to cater to different parcel-posting requirements.
 Standardized packaging also simplifies parcel handling and allows modularized, more effective transportation using general courier companies.
-Similarly, the key in implementing UDX is to have a generic data container for packaging (and regulating) various data items, so arbitrary, 'irregular' data can be handled uniformly using general data transport protocols and methods.
-We need to find such "boxes", that is, to have a standardized, _universal_ data container, for UDX.
+Similarily, the key in implementing UDX is to have a generic data container for packaging (and regulating) various data items, so data of any structure can be handled uniformly using general data transport protocols and methods.
+We need to find such "boxes", that is, to have a standardized, _universal_ data container, for implementing UDX.

 Popular data formats, such as XML, JSON, and CSV, are not suitable for encoding the UDX container, because these formats assume certain data models (by structure and type) to the data, meaning a container encoded in these formats is always for a certain kind of data, not _any data_.
-That's where RDA, a "one-size-fits-all" data format, comes into play.
+That's where RDA, a "one-size-fits-all" data format explained below, comes into play.
 RDA encoding allows converting data objects with arbitrarily complex structures to a text string, and strings are supported by most computer systems and programming languages for manipulation and transportation.

-So using RDA-encoding, any data can be stored as text and be exchanged via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.
+So RDA-encoding is the key technology for implementing UDX: it converts and stores any structured data into simple, eaily parsible text strings, so the data can be easily exchanged between individual programs via text-based networks or messaging protocols, such as HTTP/RPC, TCP/IP, and FTP.

-## Schema-less Encoding
+## RDA: Schema-less Encoding

 RDA use an expandable multi-dimensional array for encoding data items.
 The following example shows a single-dimension RDA-encoded string containing a list of data elements: "One", "Two", and "Three".